 - Dilated pupils

 Detoxing on Your Own from Vicodin

 Over time, opiates like Vicodin create a tolerance that decreases the effectiveness of endorphins, the natural opiates of the body.
 This means the same rush of endorphins that your body produces when you are stressed or in physical pain will have little effect.
 This makes detoxing from Vicodin an especially frightening prospect for many users.

 When detoxing from Vicodin, you can expect to experience severe physical pain.
 This makes attempting to detox on your own extremely difficult, as you will feel this pain fully with nothing to counteract it.
-If you have developed an addiction to Vicodin, pain is probably not something you handle well, and even if it is, opiate withdrawal involves a level of pain you will not be used to experiencing.
+If you have developed a person with substance use disorderion to Vicodin, pain is probably not something you handle well, and even if it is, opiate withdrawal involves a level of pain you will not be used to experiencing.
 While it is certainly possible to endure detoxing on your own, the constant pain causes many people to give up before the detoxification process is complete, canceling out their efforts and resetting the entire process.

 Since the detoxification process from Vicodin also involves nausea and vomiting, you will not feel like eating or drinking anything, and may not be able to keep the food or drink you do consume in your stomach.
 This makes the risk of dehydration very high when you are in the midst of detoxing from opiates like Vicodin.
 Not only will dehydration make an uncomfortable detox process even more uncomfortable, if you get dehydrated enough, it can become life-threatening.